torchnyu/blog/_posts/2021-01-20-learn-imperfectly.md

 journey or reach any destination.
 There's no stressing over subway delays.
 You can just discover.

-Imagine how stupid it'd be if you had to walk exactly ten blocks along Broadway, then exactly three avenues across on 23rd, then two up on 8th avenue?
-Why bother?
+Imagine how stupid it'd be if you tried to use Google Maps directions to wander.
+What's the point?

 # Depth First